 https://trainwithmorpheus.com/topic/m7-heart-rate-monitor/

-When you are not wearing the M7, always completely unsnap the transmitter from the chest strap to save battery life and prevent it from power cycling on and off.
-It will turn on automatically when you snap it back into the strap after you are wearing the strap.
-Store the sensor in a way that it is not in contact with anything conductive.
-If it is touching anything conductive it will power cycle on and off repeatedly.
+When you are not wearing the M7, always completely unsnap the transmitter from the chest strap to prevent it from power cycling on and off continuously.
+Store the sensor in a way that it is not in contact with anything conductive so that it remains powered off.

 Normal wear and tear: